Project: Guessing Game

 Summary

-This project offered a hands on way to learn many of C++ features: auto
+This project offered a hands on way to learn many of C++ features: auto, variables,

 will delve deeper into these concepts as well as explore many new ones.
 See you there!